Hendrix-CS/csci285/index.md

 Much of your experience with programming in this course will be through semi-weekly labs.
 Each lab will be assigned in lab with time allotted to work through the materials, and will be due **by the start of the following lab**.
 All labs are weighted equally within the lab portion of your final grade.

-On these labs, you may work with a partner on the lab assignments.
+On these labs, you will work with a partner on the lab assignments.
 Their name must be listed on any code you hand in as joint work.
 A partnership should only turn in a **single copy** of the assignment.
 If students working as partners wish to turn in a lab late, both students must use a late day.

 ## <a name="projects">Project</a>: 300 points